open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/getting-started.md

 ## Installation

-To begin, set up an `go.mod` in a new directory:
+To begin, set up a `go.mod` in a new directory:

 ```shell
 go mod init dice